 - Conduct specific market studies to enhance our understanding of the competitiveness of agricultural supply chains and how this impacts on farm gate outcomes in general.

-Our ACCC Commissioner with specific expertise in agriculture, Mick Keogh, works with the Agriculture Unit and assists the ACCC’s activities to encourage fair trading and strengthen competition across agricultural supply chains.
+Our ACCC Commissioner with specific expertise in agriculture, Deputy Chair Mick Keogh, works with the Agriculture Unit and assists the ACCC’s activities to encourage fair trading and promote competition across agricultural supply chains.

 In 2016–17 the ACCC’s Agriculture Unit conducted a market study of the cattle and beef sector.
 The market study examined competition, transparency and efficiency in cattle and beef supply chains.

 The final report following the Dairy Inquiry was released on 30 April 2018.

 See Dairy Inquiry

 In 2018–19 the ACCC’s Agriculture Unit conducted a market study of the wine grape industry.
 The study examined competition, contracting practices, transparency and risk allocation issues in wine grape supply chains.

 In 2020, the ACCC conducted an inquiry into bargaining power imbalances in perishable agricultural goods industries.
 The inquiry examined trading practices throughout supply chains, including the relationships between farmers, processors, and retailers, and the extent to which any potential bargaining power imbalances in these relationships adversely impacted the efficient operation of these markets.

 The final report following the agricultural machinery market study was released in May 2021.
 The market study examined competition issues in agricultural machinery markets.

 In April 2017, the Australian Government launched the revised nation-wide Horticulture Code of Conduct, which sets out mandatory requirements for traders and agents operating in Australian fresh fruit and vegetable markets.